Security

 • Clearly defined roles and lines of communication help to streamline communications between event and venue staff, security, first aid responders and emergency services.

-• Test and monitor all relevant channels pre-event to ensure they operate without interference.
+• Test and monitor all relevant channels before your event to ensure they operate without interference.

 Surveillance